 - DVA At Ease website: A DVA website providing tips, treatment options and resources for serving and ex-serving ADF members, and their families, who need emotional and psychological support.

 Services for veterans

-- Veterans and Veterans Families Counselling Service (VVCS): A specialised, free and confidential nation-wide counselling and support service for eligible members of the serving and ex-serving community and their families.
+- Open Arms – Veterans & Families Counselling: A specialised, free and confidential nation-wide counselling and support service for eligible members of the serving and ex-serving community and their families.
 The website contains information about group programs, research and factsheets, or call 1800 011 046 (24/7).

 - DVA Trauma Recovery Programs: DVA provides access to PTSD treatment programs at some private and public hospitals throughout Australia.
 These programs are provided on an outpatient basis and meet national accreditation standards developed by DVA.

 - Ex-Service Organisations (ESOs): ESOs can provide a range of support to serving and ex-serving ADF members.
 Support can include welfare support, assistance with DVA claims, social support, employment programs, etc.

 - Department of Veterans’ Affairs (DVA): DVA delivers programs for serving and ex-serving ADF members, members of the Australian Federal Police and their families.
 The website contains a wide range of information including benefits and payments, health and wellbeing, consultation and grants, providers, and commemorations, memorials and war graves.